-The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
+The consolidated financial statements have been prepared in accordance with U.S. GAAP.
 The consolidated financial statements include the accounts of SMTC and its wholly-owned subsidiaries.
 The Company owns 100% of the outstanding shares in all of its subsidiaries.
 All significant intercompany balances and transactions have been eliminated upon consolidation.